-Every FEEL expression executed in a certain context has a value in D, and every value has a type.
-The FEEL types are organized as a lattice (see Figure 10.16), with upper type Any and lower type Null.
-The lattice determines the conformance of the different types to each other.
-For example, because comparison is defined only between values with conforming types, you cannot compare a number with a boolean or a string.
+Every FEEL expression executed in a certain t at that a value in t and every value has a type.
+The FEEL types are organized as a lattice (see Figure t and lower type t and low

 We define type(e) as the type of the domain element FEEL(e, c), where e is an expression defined by grammar rule 1.
-Literals for numbers, strings, booleans, null, date, time, date and time and duration literals are mapped to the corresponding node in lattice L. Complex expression such as list, contexts and functions are mapped to the corresponding parameterized nodes in lattice L. For example, see Table 43.
+Literals for numbers, strings, booleans, null, date, time, date and time and duration literals are mapped to the corresponding node in lattice L. plex expression such as list, contexts and functions are mapped to the corresponding parameterized nodes in lattice L. example, see Table 43.